The Unnotebook: Data Analysis Environment

 which must be executed in the root project directory of your local copy of Cauldron.

-Cauldron can be used as either through its Command Line Interface (CLI) or with the Cauldron desktop application.
-For more information about the desktop application visit http://www.unnotebook.com where you can find the download links and documentation.
+Cauldron can be used as either through its Command Line Interface (CLI) or with the Cauldron web-based UI.
+For more information about the UI visit http://www.unnotebook.com for examples and documentation.
 The rest of this README describes using Cauldron directly from the command line.

 Cauldron is a shell-based program you start from a terminal.
 For installations that support python script installation you can start Cauldron once the installation is complete with the cauldron command: